run-x/opta-docs/content/en/docs/Getting started/_index.md

 more so that opta gets the memo to create the storage, but once that's done there's no extra setup!
 Just follow these steps to deploy the service:

-- Build docker image: `docker build -t test-service:blah ...` set blah to what you want to call this version.
+- Build docker image: `docker build -t test-service:v1 ...` set v1 to what you want to call this version.
 Usually the git sha
-- Upload docker image: `opta push test-service:blah`
+- Upload docker image: `opta push test-service:v1`
-- Apply the change: `opta apply ---image-tag blah`
+- Apply the change: `opta apply ---image-tag v1`

 _Note: you are responsible for setting up te Dockerfile as you wish.